Guatemala City: The Ultimate Guide to the Best Things to Do

 Post and Telegraph Museum, Guatemala City

-From outside, the building is beautiful, with bright colors and a unique facade.
+From the outside, the building is beautiful, with bright colors and a unique facade.
 There’s also a passageway on the second floor to go from one building to another.
 Inside you can visit the small museum if you’re interested.

 6 – MUSAC